mysuarez97/Pirate-Hawks/README.md

 # Pirate-Hawks
-# Group Members: Sam, Myrlene, and Agnes
+# Group Members: Sam, Myrlene, Agnes, Christopher
 Notes:

 All files should be initially encoded as UTF-8.
 This isn't the default for some IDEs, so you should change that in the preferences.
 Line endings of text files are Windows format (CR-LF).
 That should be the default in any Windows IDE.